-RMHC built an expansion (the Expansion) which opened in August 2022.
+RMHC built an expansion (the Expansion) to the Seattle House which opened in August 2022.
 The Expansion allows RMHC to house an additional 25 families per night.
 As of October 2022, the expansion was operating at full capacity.
 The total cost of the Expansion was approximately \$12.4 million.